Rob Forsyth with June Kimble & Kate Tarling - Harry's neices

 Ada died in 2010 and Dol in 2017.

-Ada's sons Roger and Terry live in Deddington and Dol's daughters June and Kate and Lil's daughter Anita still live local to Deddington
+Ada's sons Roger and Terry and Dol's daughters June, Sheila and Kate and Lil's daughter Anita and brother Colin all still live in or local to Deddington

 Gallery